awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Status.md

 ## AWS CLI<a name="DBActivityStreams.Status-collapsible-section-S2"></a>

 You can get the activity stream configuration for a database as the response to a [describe\-db\-instances](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-instances.html) CLI request\.
-In the following example, see the values for `ActivityStreamKinesisStreamName`, `ActivityStreamStatus`, `ActivityStreamKmsKeyId`, and `ActivityStreamMode`\.

-The request is as follows\.
+The following example describes *my\-instance*\.

 ```
-aws rds --region MY_REGION describe-db-instances --db-instance-identifier my-db
+aws rds --region my-region describe-db-instances --db-instance-identifier my-db
 ```

-The response includes the following items for a database activity stream\.

 The following example shows a JSON response\.
+The following fields are shown:
++ `ActivityStreamKinesisStreamName`
++ `ActivityStreamKmsKeyId`
++ `ActivityStreamStatus`
++ `ActivityStreamMode`
++ `ActivityStreamPolicyStatus`

 ```
 {